Dennis Adams- The Designer

 Find out more in “Making my Marque” by Jem Marsh, available from the Club Shop

 The word Xylon comes from the Greek for wood.
 Manufactured from 1959 to 1960 this was the first of the Marcos models.
-Powered by the Ford 105E engine, the cars were originally built in Dolgellau in Wales, and then later in Luton.
+Powered by the Ford 105E (1 and 1.2 litre) engine, the cars were originally built in Dolgellau in North Wales, and then later in Luton.
 Of the 9 cars built, most were competition cars, and were driven with great success by the likes of Sir Jackie Stewart and Jackie Oliver.

 The Luton Gullwing, as it was known, was based on the Xylon.
-Introduced in 1962, the car was sold in both race and road form, and with the use of more fibreglass in the construction, a more streamlined shape was obtained.
+Introduced in 1962, when Peter and Dennis Adams 'replaced' Frank Costin and redisgned parts of the car, Cars were sold in both race and road form, and with the use of more fibreglass in the construction, a more streamlined shape was obtained.
 Utilising the same running gear as the Xylon, 13 cars were produced in Luton.

 After the 1800 came the 1500, a wooden chassis car using the Ford 1500 GT pre crossflow engine.
 Under 100 cars were produced at Greenland Mills between 1966 and 1967.

 Based on the 1500, with the same wooden chassis, the 1650 was launched.
-It was fitted with the Chris Laurence 1650 engine, and around 30 cars were produced in 1967.
+It was fitted with the Chris Laurence 1650 engine, and around 30 cars were produced during 1967.

 The 1600 was introduced as a result of Ford introducing the 1600 crossflow engine.
 This was virtually identical to the 1500 / 1650, with a few minor alterations.
 Of all the early series of cars, this proved to be one of the most popular with around 200 cars being built at Greenland Mills, Bradford on Avon between 1967 and 1969.